Datalog and Constraint Satisfaction with Infinite Templates: Introduction

+Many constraint satisfaction problems in Artificial Intelligence can be formulated with \emph{$\omega$-categorical} templates.
+The concept of $\omega$-categoricity is of central importance in model theory and will be introduced in Section~\ref{sect:omegacat}; in the context of the network satisfaction problems for relation algebras, the relevance of $\omega$-categoricity has already been recognized in~\cite{HirschAlgebraicLogic}.
+An important class of examples for $\omega$-categorical structures are the so-called \Fresse-limits of amalgamation classes with finite relational signature~\cite{HodgesLong}.
+It is well-known that all the CSPs for the binary relation algebras (and their fragments) mentioned above, and many other problems in temporal and spatial reasoning can be formulated with $\omega$-categorical structures.

+For $\omega$-categorical templates we can apply the so-called \emph{algebraic approach to constraint satisfaction}~\cite{JeavonsClosure,JBK,CSPSurvey} to analyze the computational complexity of the corresponding CSPs.
+This approach was originally developed for constraint satisfaction with finite templates, but several fundamental facts of the universal-algebraic approach also hold for $\omega$-categorical templates~\cite{BodirskyNesetrilJLC,Cores-journal}.
+The universal-algebraic approach has been used to obtain complete complexity classifications for large classes of $\omega$-categorical templates~\cite{tcsps-journal,BodPin-Schaefer}.

-\paragraph{Datalog.} Datalog is the language of logic programs without function symbols, see e.g.~\cite{KolaitisVardi, EbbinghausFlum}.
-Datalog is an important algorithmic tool to study the complexity of CSPs.
-For constraint satisfaction with finite domains, this was first investigated systematically by Feder and Vardi~\cite{FederVardi}.
-For CSPs with infinite domains, one of the most studied algorithms are the \emph{arc-consistency} and the \emph{path-consistency} algorithm, which can also be formulated by Datalog programs.
+\paragraph{Datalog.} Datalog is an important algorithmic tool to study the complexity of CSPs.
+It can be viewed as the language of logic programs without function symbols, see e.g.~\cite{KolaitisVardi, EbbinghausFlum}.
+For constraint satisfaction with finite domains, Datalog was first investigated systematically by Feder and Vardi~\cite{FederVardi}.
+Also for CSPs with infinite domains, Datalog programs play an important role (even though this is usually not made explicit in the literature), because one of the most studied algorithms in infinite-domain constraint satisfaction, the \emph{path consistency algorithm}, and many of its variants can be formulated by Datalog programs (see Section~\ref{sect:relation-algebra}).

-Let $\tau$ be a relational signature; the relation symbols in $\tau$ will also be called the \emph{input relation symbols}.
-A Datalog program consists of a finite set of Horn clauses $C_1, \dots, C_k$ (they are also called the \emph{rules} of the Datalog program) containing atomic formulas with relation symbols from the signature $\tau$, together with atomic formulas with some new relation symbols.
-These new relation symbols are called \emph{IDBs} (short for \emph{intensional database}).
-Each clause is a set of literals where at most one of these literals is positive.
-The positive literals do not contain an input relation.
+Fix a set of relation symbols $\sigma$.
+A Datalog program consists of a finite set of \emph{rules}, traditionally written in the form where $\phi_0,\phi_1,\dots,\phi_r$ are \emph{atomic $\sigma$-formulas}, that is, formulas of the form $R(x_1,\dots,x_n)$ for $R \in \sigma$ and variables $x_1,\dots,x_n$.
+In such a rule $\phi_0$ is called the \emph{head} and $\phi_1,\dots,\phi_r$ the \emph{body} of the rule.
+The relation symbols that never appear in rule heads are called the \emph{input relation symbols}, or \emph{EDBs} (this term comes from database theory, and stands for \emph{extensional database}).
+The other relation symbols that appear in the Datalog program are called \emph{IDBs} (short for \emph{intentional database}).

 Before we give formal definitions of the semantics of a Datalog program in Section~\ref{sect:defs}, we show an instructive example.